Experience Cloud Independence

 Most product ideas rot in a notes app, not because the idea is bad, but because turning a rough concept into a shippable spec feels like too much work to start.
 Feed Fable 5 your idea and ask it to produce a product spec, user journey, database schema, API map, and first sprint checklist.
 It will not hand you a finished product, but it will hand you a real plan.

 Prompt to try: "Turn this idea into a shippable MVP.
 Create the product spec, user flows, database schema, API plan, and first sprint checklist."
-2. Audit and Refactor a Messy Codebase

 In Anthropic’s customer feedback section, Zach Anker said Fable 5 compressed a 50-million-line Ruby codebase migration into a day, compared with more than two months by hand.
 Your backlog is probably not 50 million lines, but the point holds.
 Ask Fable 5 to map the codebase, identify technical debt, flag risky files, find missing tests, and suggest a low-risk refactor sequence.

 Prompt to try: "Review this repo like a staff engineer.
 Identify maintainability risks, missing tests, security issues, and a low-risk refactor sequence."
-3. Turn Screenshots Into UI Prototypes

 Got a reference but no working interface?
 Fable 5 can take a screenshot of a dashboard, landing page, or SaaS screen and turn it into responsive code.
 Designers and founders who have been stuck in Figma limbo for weeks will find this one genuinely useful.

 Prompt to try: "Recreate this screenshot as responsive React components.
 Preserve layout, hierarchy, spacing, and interaction states."
-4. Create a Deep Research Brief

 Research takes forever when the useful material is spread across PDFs, transcripts, reports, and browser tabs that have been open since last Tuesday.
 Fable 5 can pull it together into a structured brief with key claims, evidence, counterarguments, gaps, and recommended next steps.

 Prompt to try: "Create a research dossier on this topic.
 Separate facts, claims, assumptions, counterarguments, evidence gaps, and recommended next actions."
-5. Analyze Data and Turn It Into Decisions

 Analytics firm Hex reported Fable 5 became the first model to pass 90% on its benchmark of complex, long-running analytical tasks, a 10-point jump over Opus 4.8.
 If you have been staring at a spreadsheet waiting for insight to materialize, this is your window.

 Prompt to try: "Analyze this dataset.
 Find anomalies, explain what changed, segment the results, identify risks, and recommend business decisions."
-6. Review Contracts and Long Documents

 Dense legal and compliance documents are easy to misread, especially under deadline pressure.
 Fable 5 can summarize obligations, flag risky clauses, compare versions, and prepare questions for your lawyer.
 Treat it as a sharp first-pass reviewer, not a replacement for actual legal counsel.

 Prompt to try: "Review this agreement for business risk.
 Summarize obligations, unusual clauses, negotiation points, missing protections, and questions for counsel."
-7. Build a Finance or Market Analysis Copilot

 Anthropic also cites early physics-research feedback saying Fable 5 reached in 36 hours nearly what GPT-5.5 reached after four days, while using a third of the reasoning tokens.
 That efficiency carries into financial reasoning too.
 Investment memos, competitor maps, sensitivity analysis, and base/bull/bear cases are all worth running through it.
 Just verify figures before anyone acts on them.

 Prompt to try: "Create an investment memo with thesis, risks, base case, bull case, bear case, key assumptions, and what would falsify the thesis."
-8. Create an AEO and GEO Content Engine

 Content teams do not just need more articles.
 They need articles that rank, answer questions, earn citations in AI-generated results, and hold up under structured search.
-Fable 5 can build the upstream architecture, keyword clusters, search-intent maps, answer blocks, FAQ sections, and schema recommendations, before a single word of the article gets written.
+Fable 5 can build the upstream architecture, keyword clusters, search-intent maps, answer blocks, FAQ sections, and schema recommendations before a single word of the article gets written.

 Prompt to try: "Create an AEO and GEO content plan for this topic.
 Include search intent, pain points, answer blocks, citation-worthy claims, FAQ questions, and schema suggestions."
-9. Turn Messy Notes Into Action Plans

 Most meeting transcripts are a graveyard of good intentions.
 Fable 5 can convert raw notes, calls, and brainstorming sessions into decisions, action items, owners, deadlines, blockers, and follow-up emails.
 It is the one task that makes every manager look like they have their act together.

 Prompt to try: "Turn this meeting transcript into an execution plan.
 Extract decisions, tasks, owners, deadlines, blockers, and a follow-up email."
-10. Build and Pressure-Test a Go-To-Market Strategy

 Most GTM plans look great in slides and fall apart the moment a skeptical investor asks one hard question.
 Fable 5 can build the strategy and then immediately argue against it, which is the part most teams skip.
 Give it your product, target segment, pricing model, and competitive landscape, and ask it to produce a full plan covering positioning, ICP, messaging, channel mix, and launch sequencing.
 Then ask it to steelman the three strongest objections.